If you have a slow-growing (indolent) lymphoma or CLL, you may not need treatment. Instead, your doctor may choose a watch and wait approach.

 Who may be treated with the ‘watch and wait’ approach?

-Watch and wait or active monitoring, is an approach for patients with indolent lymphomas such as:
+Watch and wait can be the best option for patients with indolent lymphomas such as:

 - Follicular lymphoma (FL)